 I spent so many hours both playing it and messing around with its photo-mode.
 It’s the small things that make it so special: the way Aloy’s hair ruffles when the wind catches it and how she hugs herself as she’s battered by rain.
 The mechanical beasts that interact with their herd while casually grazing, then limp and spark when wounded.
 The huge open vistas full of mountains and sunsets but smaller details such as tiny tree ants too, if you take the time to look closely enough.

 But would Horizon work so well if it was depicted in pixels of 256 colours?
 Definitely not.
 We want to see all that detail in Aloy’s metal foes as we go into battle against them because they’re so far removed from everything we know in the real world.
 And would Monkey Island have captured my imagination as much as it did if it was photorealistic?
-No again – because Guybrush would be someone else’s creation and not the pirate I see in my head.
+No again – because Guybrush would be someone else’s creation and not the pirate I see in my head (who I developed a big crush on).

 It’s important for the graphics of any video game to be in-tune with the developer’s vision for their project and suit the gameplay.
 If all aspects aren’t in sync and don’t work together in harmony, they’ll never come together in a coherent form to create an awesome experience.
 The player is a the tourist in a game’s foreign lands and, just as with our adventures in the real world, each place we’ve visited conjures up a unique image in our minds that is wholly its own.